ChristerKnorborg/over-engineered_calculator/README.md

 This project implements a RESTful calculator API in Go.
 It uses Firestore as the backend storage, deployed on Google Cloud Run.
 The calculator supports the operations: addition, subtraction, multiplication, division, modulo, and exponentiation.
 Furthermore, it has a history feature that stores calculations on the database.
 The project also contains a small webpage that communicates with the backend via JavaScript to perform the calculations.
 The frontend is deployed on Firebase Hosting.
+The webpage can be seen here: https://overengineered-calculato-2f35d.web.app/

 All of the endpoints are `\GET` methods, and are as follows: